niva83/campaign-planning-tool/README.md

 <br>Use email communication as a last resort!!!

 ## How to cite campaign-planning-tool
-To continue developing and improving **campaign-planning-tool** citations are need.<br>
-Therefore, if you are using **campaign-planning-tool**, you are kindly asked to cite this repository as well the paper which describes methodology which was used to develop the library (Thanks!):
+If you are using **campaign-planning-tool**, it would be great to cite this repository as well the paper which describes methodology which was used to develop the library:
 ```
 *repository*
 Nikola Vasiljevic.
 (2019, July 4). campaign-planning-tool: Beta release (Version 0.1.0).